Our Beliefs and Values

 Secular Jewish Roots

 Judaism is an ethnic culture.
-It did not fall from heaven.
 It was not invented by a divine spokesperson.
 It was created by the Jewish people.
 It was molded by Jewish experience.
 Holidays are responses to human events.
 Ceremonies are celebrations of human development.
-Music and literature are the expressions of human needs.
+Music, art and literature are the expressions of human needs.

 Humanistic Jewish values